Combustion (or burning, as it is more commonly known) is the reaction between a fuel and Oxygen which can create lots of

 The Oxygen required for this reaction comes from the air.
 The air is a mixture of gases.
 It is mainly composed of:

-For example, when the flammable metal magnesium is burned, lots of light, heat and smoke are produced, but when the reaction is complete the white solid Magnesium Oxide will be clearly seen.
-This reaction can be seen in the 'sparklers' that are used on Bonfire Night.
+When the flammable metal magnesium is burned, lots of light, heat and smoke are produced, but when the reaction is complete the white solid magnesium oxide will be clearly seen.
+This process is called oxidation and this reaction can be seen in the 'sparklers' that are used on Bonfire Night.

 This reaction can be shown in a word equation: